monolyth-php/cachet/README.md

 ```

+Note, by the way, the leading slash in the `src` attribute.

 ## Fault tolerance
 The Twig `cachet` function returns the original filename if no such "bustable"
 file was defined.
 This is the same behaviour as when the second argument is